FUSAKLA/promruval/docs/validations.md

 ### `expressionDoesNotUseOlderDataThan`

 Fails if the rule `expr` uses older data than specified limit in Prometheus duration syntax.
-Checks even in subqueries and offsets.
+Checks even in sub-queries and offsets.
 > Useful to avoid writing queries which expects longer data retention than the Prometheus actually has.